Zuwaynib/Zuwaynib/README.md

 - 👋 Hi, I’m @Zuwaynib
 - 👀 I’m interested in web development and Blockchain technology
-- 🌱 I’m currently learning web development, specifically HTML
+- 🌱 I’m currently learning web development.
 - 💞️ I’m looking to collaborate on projects that are related to web development
-- 📫 How to reach me at zainabadeoje@gmail.com
+- 📫 You can reach me at - zainabadeoje@gmail.com

 <!---
 Zuwaynib/Zuwaynib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.